 There were several challenges specific to the program's Community Solar category under P.A.
 99-0906.
-At program opening, interest from Approved Vendors in community solar was high and outpaced the capacity available for this project type.
+At program opening, interest from Approved Vendors in community solarthe category was high and outpaced the capacity available for this project type.
 As a result, the community solar blocks did not remain open and did not go through a declining block progression as planned.
 After capacity was awarded through a lottery process, remaining community solar project applications (and any new applications submitted) were placed on lengthy waitlists.
-Additionally, the community solar projects that were developed through this block category lacked diversity - projects tended to be similarly large (2 MW), agrarian, and transactional rather than the community-based, diverse projects that were originally intended.
+Additionally, the community solar projects that were developed through this block category lacked diversity - projects tended to be similarly large (2 MW), agrarian, and transactional rather than the community-based, diverse projects that were originally intendedmay hoped and expected to see.